walles/foodplanner/README.md

 * Add support for "on Fridays, we only want food with a certain tag".

-* Start by selecting food for the occations with the fewest possible choices and continue up from there.

 * Accept a previously generated menu as input and avoid those courses for this menu.